notes to the Ideal City: pt i

 Both Evans and Schliemann believed that at some level you could see all around the objects of knowledge—so the Homeric legends and the bronze age sites at Mycenae and Pylos derived from the same small world, a world that could be encompassed by a few (immense) stories.
 Evans perhaps thought that in the Linear B fragments he had the key to such a story.
 Ventris exploded that thought into a million fragments.
 What Evans in fact had was the merest corner of something immense and dull, something which would take an industry of scholars only to begin to understand.
 Had he known how far he had to go, perhaps he would never have bothered.
 Similarly with all of us.
 It is never-ending.

 If archaeology teaches us one thing, it is that we are always nearer dissolution than completion.

 When he was a schoolboy, Ventris met Sir Arthur Evans by chance on a visit to the Royal Society.
 Ventris was 14 and Evans 85.
-Evans, it seems, told Ventris and his schoolfellows something or other about the mysteries of Linear B ['It is an ancyent Marinere,/And he stoppeth one of three'].
+Evans, it seems, told Ventris and his schoolfellows something or other about the mysteries of Linear B 2.
 Whatever he said, Ventris discovered in that brief conversation his life’s direction.
 He would decipher this script.
 And perhaps not incidentally destroy (and, who knows?, release) this man, and shortly afterwards himself.

 I always imagine that architects wash their hands to the elbows before and after work.
 Like surgeons or lawyers, architects are megalomaniacs, even if the gene lies dormant.